Best Milk for Kids: What’s the Right Choice for Your Child?

 To learn more about toddler milk, listen to my interview with Dr. Jennifer Harris.

 Personally, I am a big fan of traditional cow’s milk for taste and nutrient composition.
 And I’m a fan of chocolate milk, too.
 Yes, you can serve chocolate milk without feeling guilty by having a game plan and fitting it into the overall balance of your child’s diet.
-This usually means an occasional serving.
+This usually means an occasional serving, or diluting commercially-available chocolate milk with regular, plain milk.

 Many of the plant based milks below come in sweetened and unsweetened varieties so look for “unsweetened” to reduce your child’s intake of added sugars.

-The fat content of milk represents the difference between whole milk, 2% milk, 1% milk and fat-free milk.
+The fat content of milk varies between whole milk, 2% milk, 1% milk and fat-free milk.

 At one year of age, it’s recommended that babies transition to whole cow’s milk.
 At two years, the American Academy of Pediatrics (AAP) advocates a decrease in milk fat to 2% cow’s milk.